CraftAcademyLabs/ca_course/week3/portfolio_challenge/6_illustrations_with_undraw.md

                 </div>
                 <div className="w-3/4">
                     <h1>My Projects</h1>
-                    <p>This is a selection of some of my projects I've been working on.</p>
+                    <p>This is a selection of some of my projects I have been working on.</p>
                 </div>

             </div>